 - In Britain, the 30th of August is celebrated as Children’s Day.
-For this purpose a two day carnival is organised in London with the participation of school children.
+For this purpose a two day carnival is organized in London with the participation of school children.

 - In Japan, Children’s Day is celebrated on May 5 every year and is known by the name ‘Kodomo no Hi’ in the entire nation.

-- Earlier when Germany was splitted in two parts, it used to celebrate children’s day on two dates.
+- Earlier when Germany was split in two parts, it used to celebrate Children’s Day on two dates.
 East Germany used to celebrate this on June 1 while west Germany used to celebrate this on September 20th every year.
 But now most people celebrate this day on June 1 every year.

 - China, who used to mark the Dragon Boat Festival on June 1, now marks Children’s Day on this day within the entire nation.

-- This day is observed by organising various sorts of activities including cultural activities, plays and games in the interest of the children.
+- This day is observed by organizing various sorts of activities including cultural activities, plays and games in the interest of the children.